ncatlab/nlab-content/pages/3/4/3/7/17343/content.md

 +-- {: .num_remark}
 ###### Remark

-If $X$ is a [[Hausdorff space]], then the topological on the compactly generated mapping space $X^Y$ in def. \ref{CompactlyGeneratedMappingSpaces} agrees with the [[compact-open topology]] of def. \ref{CompactOpenTopology}.
-Beware that it is common to say "compact-open topology" also for the topology of the compactly generated mapping space when $X$ is not Hausdorff.
+If $Y$ is (compactly generated and) a [[Hausdorff space]], then the topology on the compactly generated mapping space $X^Y$ in def. \ref{CompactlyGeneratedMappingSpaces} agrees with the [[compact-open topology]] of def. \ref{CompactOpenTopology}.
+Beware that it is common to say "compact-open topology" also for the topology of the compactly generated mapping space when $Y$ is not Hausdorff.
 In that case, however, the two definitions in general disagree.

 =--